elastic/crawler/docs/features/EXTRACTION_RULES.md

     { "publish_year": "2024" }
     ```

-### Combined example
+### Multiple rulesets

-Multiple extraction rulesets can be defined for a single Crawler.
+There's no limit to the number of extraction rulesets that can be defined for a single Crawler.
 Taking the above two examples, we can combine them into a single configuration.
-There's no limit to the number of extraction rulesets that can be defined.

 ```yaml
 domains: